havr-p/bachelor-thesis/README.md

 This will log you in as a local user with access to the pre-configured test project, allowing you to explore the features and functionality of the application without setting up your own data.

-#to disable Hyper-V run:
-#Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All
-#to enable it back:
-#Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All
-#restart is required after each command

 ## Further readings